 Tammara is a 2014 Pierre Elliott Trudeau Foundation Doctoral Scholar and the Project Manager/Co-Founder of the Food Systems Lab.
 She is a food system planner and a Doctoral candidate in urban planning at the University of Toronto with a specialization in food waste.
 She brings to the Lab extensive experience working in food justice advocacy, having worked with organizations such as Sustain Ontario and FoodShare Toronto.
 She has also worked in the public sector with the Ministry of Municipal Affairs and Housing Greenbelt Section and the Ontario Trillium Foundation.
 Her community service includes serving as a member of the steering committee of Food Secure Canada, and she was one of the founding members of the Toronto Youth Food Policy Council (serving as its Vice-Chair from 2009 to 2010).
 Tammara blogs for the Huffington Post and is the Co-founder of the International Food Loss and Food Waste Studies group (foodwastestudies.com).

 Belinda is an environmental engineer specializing in food waste reduction and organics recycling.
 She is a consultant with Tetra Tech and co-founded GOAL12, a community organization that is using collaborative approaches to drive sustainable consumption and production.
-She is currently the lead consultant for the Natural Resources Defense Council’s food waste measurement projects in Nashville, Denver and New York, as well as a researcher for the Commission of Environmental Co-operation’s North American food waste research study.
+She led the consultant team for the Natural Resources Defense Council’s food waste measurement projects in Nashville, Denver and New York, and was a researcher for the Commission of Environmental Co-operation’s North American food waste research study.
 Her consulting portfolio includes community engagement on sustainability and strategic planning for government, institutions, and businesses across North America.
-With GOAL12, she co-hosted the first Open Source Circular Economy Day hackathon in Vancouver.
-She is also a member of the Canadian Engineering Change Lab, where she has developed practical experience in systems thinking for social change and social innovation lab methods.
+With GOAL12, she co-hosted the first Open Source Circular Economy Day hackathons in Vancouver and Toronto.

 Dave Kranenburg, Social Innovation Lab Advisor